ipdgc/PDGSC/README.md

 # PDGSC Analysis Pipeline

+## Introduction

+Collection of scripts used in the analysis and QC of the PDGSC data, as well as some useful scripts for other analyses.

+## Summary of the PDGSC pipeline

+Flowchart etc her

+## Useful scripts for exome analyses

+Some useful scripts for secondary analyses

 ## Some general notes for beginners running analyses on the cloud:

 To connect to the Google Cloud using your computer, first install the Google Cloud SDK on your system by following the instructions for your operating system here: